Fifa U17 Women’s World Cup: Defending champions Spain ride on technical superiority in winning start

 “We have put in place very strong territorial competitions in Spain from where we scout for young talent and make them part of our national system.
 They then move to clubs (to make sure they have a way forward).
 It has worked and you can see how many players we are producing,” Spain’s coach Kenio Gonzalo was quoted as saying by Hindustan Times.

-It is worth noting that the 21 players from Spain come from eight different clubs, which include but is not limited to, Real Madrid, Barcelona and Atletico Madrid.
+The 21 players from Spain come from eight different clubs, which include but is not limited to, Real Madrid, Barcelona and Atletico Madrid.

 Colombia, meanwhile, were more physical in their approach.
 They couldn’t match the Spanish in terms of technical ability – not to say they lacked the skill – so they used their bodies to try and outmuscle the opponents.
 Their attacking play was built more through the channels created by their star player and captain Linda Caicedo.
 Speed on the wings was crucial, but not equal, as many times pace would get a winger into a good position on the flank but a cross into a dangerous area, on the break, would find no Colombian in position to convert the chances.